Ingram scores 49, Pelicans end Jazz’s 10-game winning streak

 Fellow 2019 first-round picks Nickeil Alexander-Walker and Jaxson Hayes each played prominent roles in New Orleans’ victory.
 Alexander-Walker had 12 points, and Hayes collected nine points, five rebounds and a blocked shot.

-The Pelicans thought they had won the game in regulation on Ingram’s off-balance jumper with .2 seconds left.
-But Hayes was called for holding Rudy Gobert as Utah attempted a desperation tip-in on the inbound pass.
+The Pelicans thought they were headed for a win on Ingram’s 16-foot pull-up from the left side in the final seconds of regulation.
+But Hayes was called for holding center Rudy Gobert as Utah attempted a desperation tip-in on the inbound pass.

-The call, which was upheld after video review, gave Gobert a chance to win it by making both foul shots.
-But with the crowd heartily booing the officials, Gobert missed the first free throw before hitting the pressure-packed second to tie it at 122 and force overtime.
+The call, which was upheld after a video review, gave Gobert a chance to win it by making both foul shots.
+But with the crowd heartily booing the officials, Gobert missed the first free throw before hitting the pressure-packed second to tie it at 122.

+”It was a great game,” Gobert said. ”Both teams played hard.
+Both teams tried to get a win.
+It came down to the last few plays.”

 Utah star Donovan Mitchell tied his career high with 46 points before missing several shots in the final minutes of overtime.
 Bogdanovic scored 26, and Gobert finished with 17 points, 14 rebounds and three blocks.